loning/zeckendorf-hilbert/docs/euler-article/gls-union/03-mathematical-tools/07-tools-summary_en.md

 **Next Chapter Preview**:

-In **IGVP Framework**, we will detail how to derive Einstein field equation from variational principle of entropy—one of the most brilliant achievements of GLS theory!
+In **IGVP Framework**, we will detail how to derive Einstein field equation from variational principle of entropy—one of the key theoretical achievements of GLS theory!